Supplies arrive by plane and by mule in North Carolina as Helene's death toll tops 130

 Along Florida's Gulf Coast, several feet of water swamped the Clearwater Marine Aquarium, forcing workers to move two manatees and sea turtles.
 All of the animals were safe but much of the aquarium’s vital equipment was damaged or destroyed, said James Powell, the aquarium’s executive director.

-Georgia’s governor, Brian Kemp, said the storm “literally spared no one.”
-Most people in and around Augusta, a city of about 200,000 people near the South Carolina border, were still without power Monday, and Kemp and other officials tried to reassure residents that they felt their misery.
+Georgia Gov. Brian Kemp said the storm “literally spared no one.”
+Most people in and around Augusta, a city of about 200,000 near the South Carolina border, were still without power Monday.

 With at least 25 killed in South Carolina, Helene was the deadliest tropical cyclone to hit the state since Hurricane Hugo made landfall north of Charleston in 1989, killing 35 people.